 I, give permission

-Print Name
+Print Name -

-To the Student Conduct Office to release and/or obtain information from programs on my attendance and progress. n referral resources or
+To the Student Conduct Office to release and/or obtain information from a programs on my attendance and progress. referral resources or

-The sole purpose of this release/obtain information is for the Student Coverify whether I am complying with the sanctions and referrals ordered
+The sole purpose of this release/obtain information is for the Student Converify whether I am complying with the sanctions and referrals ordered in

-The person/department this information is released to or to be obtained from is:
+The person/department this information is released to or to be obtained from om is:

 My permission is from today's date:

 to

 Or until I consent otherwise in writing.

+Chudout Cionotuus Date

 Student Signature Date

 Witness Signature Date